or

 mcp-hangar add github

-# Search for providers
+# Search for mcp_servers

 mcp-hangar add --search database